 83. Special Representative of the Council of Europe for national refugees and over-population.
 M. Pierre Schneiter, former French Minister, was appointed as Special Representative of the Council of Europe as from 1st February, 1954 for a one-year period.
 M. Schneiter has consulted various governments and international organizations.
 In December, 1954, he laid his plan before the Committee of Ministers of the Council of Europe.
 The plan included a proposal to set up financial machinery in Europe to facilitate the settlement of European workers in trans-Atlantic countries, in other European countries or in their own country.
 It is his point of view that a common European policy on this subject has to be established.
+(For the details of M. Schneiter's plan see AC/36-D/37.)

-The Committee of Ministers endorsed the spirit displayed in M. Schneiter's report and extended his assignment for one year by inviting him to submit detailed proposals, especially with regard to the fund.
+The Committee of Ministers endorsed the spirit displayed in M. Schneiter's report and extended his assignment for one year by inviting him to submit detailed proposals. especially with regard to the fund.
 The Committee decided to form a committee of senior officials from the member countries which M. Schneiter will be able to consult.
+The recent election of M. Schneiter to President of the French National Assembly will necessitate the appointment of a successor as Special Representative.

 - 84. International Refugees.
-On the proposal of the Netherlands, the Committee of Ministers of the Council of Europe has resolved to recommend that the governments of members of the Council of Europe, which are members of the United Nations, should give their support at the General Assembly of the UN, to the High Commissioner's proposal to set up: - (a) an emergency fund for refugees ("difficult cases") (5 million dollars) - (b) a fund for re-integration of refugees into economic life (12 million dollars)(1) - 85.
+On the proposal of the Netherlands, the Committee of Ministers of the Council of Durope has resolved to recommend that the governments of members of the Council of Durope, which are members of the United Nations, should give their support at the General Assembly of the UN, to the High Commissioner's proposal to set up. - (a) an emergency fund for refugees ("difficult cases") (5 million dollars) - (b) a fund for re-integration of refugees into economic life (12 million dollars)(1) - 85.
 Convention on the reciprocal treatment of nationals.
 A committee of experts, appointed by the Committee of Ministers, has drafted a convention on the reciprocal treatment of nationals.
 Article 10 in the draft convention runs: